 In the years since, I've created cakes in the shape of a bunny for Easter at my boyfriend's house, learned how to make flour-less tortes, and most importantly, learned to wait until the fucking cake cools before sliding it out of the pan.
 I'm known amongst my friends for my pink frosted cupcakes and for my brownie pie, which my niece also likes because she says I never cook it all the way through so it's extra chocolatey.
 I pretend that I intended for it to be somewhat raw and hope that I haven't given my niece food poisoning.

 My grandpa was a baker.
 He died before I was born, but I heard he was a wonderful man and so good at what he did for a living.
 My uncle took over the bakery and during his tenure, he created the most perfect cookies that have ever graced this flawed world.

 I guess that baking is part of me, but I don't think I ever would have embraced it if not for that silly job I took at Borders.
 I actually learned a lot there.
 I found out which demographics buy certain genres of books.
-I saw that a lot of what was published was not written with as much style as I sometimes write.
 I learned how to use a cash register.
 I learned how many cups of coffee make me start shivering.
 (Five.)
 And I learned that cake can be art and that art can be consumed – and that wearing gloves while working with food coloring is probably a very good idea.